-- 2 If the Job Jackets structure you want is not displayed, click Browse, navigate to the Job Jackets file, and then click Open. - 3 Select the target Job Ticket template in the list.
-(Note that you can also select a deferred Job Ticket.) - 4 Check or uncheck the Share Jacket check box, as follows: - To store this project's active Job Ticket in an external Job Jackets file, so the Job Ticket can share Resources with other users of that Job Jackets file, check Share Jacket.
-(For more information, see "Collaborating with shared Job Jackets.") - To store this project's Job Ticket in an embedded Job Jackets structure in the project file, uncheck Share Jacket. - 5 Click Select.
+- 2. If the Job Jackets structure you want is not displayed, click Browse, navigate to the Job Jackets file, and then click Open. - 3.
+Select the target Job Ticket template in the list.
+(Note that you can also select a deferred Job Ticket.) - 4.
+Check or uncheck the Share Jacket check box, as follows: - To store this project's active Job Ticket in an external Job Jackets file, so the Job Ticket can share Resources with other users of that Job Jackets file, check Share Jacket. - To store this project's Job Ticket in an embedded Job Jackets structure in the project file, uncheck Share Jacket. - Click Select.
 The new project inherits the Job Ticket template's project settings, and QuarkXPress automatically creates layouts for any layout definitions in the Job Ticket template. - You cannot store a Job Ticket in the default Job Jackets structure.
 Consequently, if you create a project from a Job Ticket template that is in the default Job Jackets structure, and you check Share Jacket, you will be prompted to save a new Job Jackets file in the file system.